Instead of spring bounce, a thud for U.S. April auto sales

 Ford said on Tuesday it will continue to post monthly sales.

-Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) posted an overall sales increase of 5 percent in April.
+Fiat Chrysler Automobiles NV (FCA) (FCHA.MI) was alone among the top sellers in the U.S. market, posting overall sales increase of 5 percent in April.
 But retail sales to consumers were down 1 percent while lower-margin fleet sales to rental car companies and government agencies were up 5 percent.

 FCA’s popular Jeep brand hit a record for April.
-But sales of FCA’s Ram pickup truck were down 9 percent.
+But sales of FCA’s Ram pickup truck were down 9 percent, though retail sales of the lucrative truck were up 3 percent.

 FCA said last week when it reported first-quarter results that it had encountered problems ramping up production of the new RAM 1500 pick-up truck at its U.S. Sterling Heights plant.